Final report for LNC17-394

 Spring 2019 – Fall 2019 – Adjustments to the program will be made based on evaluations from the first year.
 The second cohort of classes will begin the program similar to the previous spring.
 The plan will be to continue working with the same group of teachers and LBLC for project continuity.
 However, the project team would be flexible for possible expansion if there were a demand for additional participation among teachers and/or farm cooperators.
 This expansion would be dependent on the availability of funds from agencies other than NCR- SARE.
 Selected student-farmers from the first cohort will present the results of their class SAE project at the U.P.
 Ag for Tomorrow conference (March) and at any other appropriate venues.

-Post Funding – The LBLC concept will have been established and community organizations will be cognizant of the program and outcomes.
+Post Funding – The LBLC concept has established and community organizations are cognizant of the program and outcomes.
 Going forward the SAE teams, with assistance from the NF education coordination, will assist teachers and farm cooperators in writing funding proposals to cover expenses for continued SAE projects.
 Likely funding sources include organizations like NRCS, Michigan Department of Agriculture and Rural Development, and Michigan Department of Environmental Quality.

 From the teachers: the main element has been excitement about the land-based learning process.
 Teachers articulated the authenticity and problem-based nature of the learning experiences being tremendous assets.